St James’ Church

 Museum of Australian Currency Notes

 Hidden inside the Reserve Bank is this surprisingly interesting museum detailing the history of Australia's banknotes, from...

 Stages plays, musicals and revues; bookings through Ticketek.

 An exuberant chorus of welcome greets guests on arrival at this wonderful ramen house, tucked away near the Westfield food court....

 St James’ Church information

-Built from convict bricks, Sydney’s oldest church (1819) is another Francis Greenway extravaganza.
-It was originally designed as a courthouse, but the brief changed: ‘Hey Frank, we need an Anglican church!’
-The cells became the crypt.
-Check out the dark-wood choir loft, the sparkling copper dome, the crypt shop and the cool stained-glass ‘Creation Window’ from renovations in the 1950s.
+Built from convict-made bricks, Sydney’s oldest church (1819) is widely considered to be architect Francis Greenway's masterpiece.
+It was originally designed as a courthouse, but the brief changed and the cells became the crypt.
+Check out the dark-wood choir loft, the sparkling copper dome, the crypt and the 1950s stained-glass ‘Creation Window’.

 Free classical concerts happen at 1.15pm on Wednesdays between March and December.
 See the website or call for details on daily services.